techmania-team/techmania-docs/English/Radar.md

 Normalization range: `[0.5, 8]`

-This means after normalization, `0.5 notes per second` becomes 0, `8 notes per second` becomes 100, and values in-between are scaled linearly.
+This means after normalization, `0.5 notes per second` or less becomes 0, `8 notes per second` or more becomes 100, and values in-between are scaled linearly.

 # Voltage